max-talanov/1/design cources/documenting architecture.md

 Responding to change over following a plan

-Customer satisfaction by rapid delivery of useful software Welcome changing requirements, even late in development Working software is delivered frequently (weeks rather than months) Working software is the principal measure of progress Sustainable development, able to maintain a constant pace Close, daily cooperation between business people and developers Face-to-face conversation is the best form of communication (co-location) Projects are built around motivated individuals, who should be trusted Continuous attention to technical excellence and good design Simplicity—the art of maximizing the amount of work not done—is essential Self-organizing teams
+The Agile Manifesto is based on twelve principles:

+1. Customer satisfaction by rapid delivery of useful software
+1. Welcome changing requirements, even late in development
+1. Working software is delivered frequently (weeks rather than months)
+1. Working software is the principal measure of progress
+1. Sustainable development, able to maintain a constant pace
+1. Close, daily cooperation between business people and developers
+1. Face-to-face conversation is the best form of communication (co-location)
+1. Projects are built around motivated individuals, who should be trusted
+1. Continuous attention to technical excellence and good design
+1. Simplicity—the art of maximizing the amount of work not done—is essential
+1. Self-organizing teams
-Regular adaptation to changing circumstances
+1. Regular adaptation to changing circumstances

 ### Agile-Scrum